Healthy Homes Assessment Johnsonville

 What We Do

-As building inspectors, we handle all elements of professional home examinations.
-We are there to make sure you make the best decision when buying your next home.
+As building inspectors we take on all elements associated with specialist home examinations.
+We’re here to ensure that you make the best choice when it comes to purchasing your next property.

-We value your money We will conduct comprehensive checks to make sure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun parts of owning or purchasing your own house.
+We are serious about your investment, and undertake detailed inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the fun parts of owning or purchasing an house.

-We are specialised in a range of solutions to make sure that you are completely aware of the state of any property that you might be contemplating buying or selling along with other solutions.
+We are specialised in a range of services to make sure you are fully informed about the condition of any property you may be looking to purchase or sell and also other services.

-We have a systematic method of conducting your house inspection as well as the latest technology in software including digital photos imbedded into the Report, you can actually see any issues that could be found.
-Because of our comprehensive report, it is not surprising that we receive so many clients who recommend our service to family members and friends.
+Our systematic approach to inspecting your property as well as the latest technology in software with digital photos embedded into the reports, you can actually see any issues that may be identified.
+Because of our comprehensive reporting it is easy to understand why we have so many clients who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports